stanli2001/react-testing-workshop/README.md

 To run the Cypress tests, you will have to also be running the backend in another terminal tab (so you will need to download this repository twice).

-## Coffee Shop Backend
+## Coffee Shop

-This is the repo for the backend of the coffee shop app for the Big Nerd Ranch - React Testing Workshop.

-Run with `npm start`.
+You can start the React app with `npm start`.

-After starting, visit [http://localhost:3030](http://localhost:3030) and you will see `{"message":"Hi!"}`.
+Note: You will also need to be running the server from the `main` branch for the application to open.
+You can either clone the repository twice or download the branches as zip files from GitHub.

+## Starter Code

+This branch is the starter code (without any React tests).

+The `solution` branch has the solution code.